Second-Order Approximation of Limit Order Books in a Single-Scale Regime

 \subsection{Assumptions and first-order approximation}

 Our key assumption is that the main model parameters -- the tick size, the time between order arrivals, and the average limit order size -- scale by the same parameter $\Delta^{(n)}$.
-In particular, we do \textit{not} require a vanishing proportion of active orders in the scaling limit as in \cite{HorstLawLargeNumbers2017,HorstWeakLawLarge2017,HorstSecondOrderApproximations2018}.
+In particular, we do \textit{not} require a vanishing proportion of A,B-events in the scaling limit as in \cite{HorstLawLargeNumbers2017,HorstWeakLawLarge2017,HorstSecondOrderApproximations2018}.

-\begin{remark} The assumption of a vanishing proportion of active orders is difficult to justify empirically as shown by Figure \ref{spread}.
+\begin{remark} The assumption of a vanishing proportion of A,B-events is very convenient from a mathematical perspective (cf.~\cite{HorstLawLargeNumbers2017,HorstWeakLawLarge2017,HorstSecondOrderApproximations2018}, but is difficult to justify empirically as shown by Figure \ref{spread}.
 This figure displays the intraday evolution of the proportion of spread placements among all orders for all NASDAQ traded stocks for the month of March 2016.
 We see that the proportion of spread placements is quite high when markets open and then varies around 5\% for the rest of the day.

-\end{remark} We also require a series of (mild) assumptions on the conditional order arrival dynamics.
+\end{remark} We also require a series of assumptions on the conditional order arrival dynamics.
 To state our standing assumptions we define, for every $n\in \N$ and $k = 0, 1, \dots, T_n$ the $\sigma$-fields $\F ^{(n)}_k = \sigma ( S^{(n)}_j: j\leq k )$ and denote the corresponding filtration $\mathbb F^{(n)} := (\F^{(n)}_k)_{k\in\N}$.\footnote{We note that $\mathbb F^{(n)}$ is not the market filtration as it also contains information about the shadow book and thus about future spread placements.
-However, Assumptions \ref{assum: p}, \ref{assum: f}, and \ref{assum: g} below guarantee that this extra information does not enter the LOB dynamics.} We fix a number $M>0$ large enough so that the assumptions below are consistent with the properties of the LOB we are modelling.
-We start with the following standard assumption on the initial states of the book.
+However, Assumptions \ref{assum: p}, \ref{assum: f}, and \ref{assum: g} below guarantee that this extra information does not enter the LOB dynamics.} We start with the following standard assumption on the initial state.